Skip to main content Skip to main navigation Skip to search

 1. Determine the AEI of the offshore facility, by referring to the list of recognised treatment providers of used vehicles, or the consignment manifest endorsed by the treatment provider.

 2. In the AEI field in the ICS or customs broker third party software, select the appropriate AEI from the list provided.
-Refer to the Task card for guidance on how to enter an AEI into the ICS.
+Refer to the Help card for guidance on how to enter an AEI into the ICS.

 All treatment providers currently recognised by the department are included in the AEI list in the ICS.